sumitkumarbittu/co/README.md

 - `081234` → Access server 1234
 - `085678` → Access server 5678
 - `089999` → Access server 9999

+### ☢️ Emergency "Nuke" Sequence
+In the event of compromise, use the prefix `00` followed by the standard access code:
+- `00081234` → Immediately **TRUNCATES ALL** messages and media for server 1234.

 Each server maintains completely isolated:
 - Message table: `messages_XXXX`